KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.2.1.0 - May 5, 2019

+- Added several UpdateFile methods to allow for updating the contents of an existing file.
+The normal UploadFile throws an exception in some cases if you try to upload a file to the same location, especially when the item is shared with the user and resides on another drive.
+To aid in that scenario, use the UpdateFile methods
+- Added OneDriveSharedItem entity which will expose information on the owner of a shared item
+- Several smaller fixes

 2.2.0.0 - March 3, 2019

 - Converted the API from the .NET Framework to .NET Standard 2.0 so it can also be used on non Windows environments